hongwanliu/DarkHistory/README.md

+# New formats for required data files

+For versatility, all data files required to use DarkHistory have been converted to HDF5, JSON, and plain text files.
+All active branches of DarkHistory have been updated to use the new set of data files.
+You can download the new data files at the [following link](https://doi.org/10.5281/zenodo.13259509).

 # DarkHistory, with improved treatment of low energy electrons and spectral distortions

 In additional to the data files needed for v1.0, this upgrade requires [additional data files](https://doi.org/10.5281/zenodo.7651517).